 After Effects best practices

-After Effects template for custom projects have no special requirements, you can simply create your template as you would create any video.
-However, we do have best practices that we recommend you to follow to help you get the best output and have easier time working with the Plainly.
-These best practices involve formatting of text, images, proper naming structure and similar.
+After Effects templates for custom projects have no special requirements and you can simply create your template as you would create any video.
+However, we recommend following a few best practices to help you get the best output and have an easier time working with Plainly.
+These practices involve formatting text and images, using a clear naming structure, and similar adjustments.

 Naming layers

 Custom projects often have many layers.
-In order to be as efficient as possible during the setup, you can put a prefix in front of the layer name, when naming layers that are planed to be dynamic.
-This way you can easily identify them in Plainly during the parametrization.
+To be as efficient as possible during the setup, add a prefix in front of the layer name when naming layers that are planned to be dynamic.
+This way you can easily identify them in Plainly during parametrization.

 Another benefit of having a prefix in front of the layer name is for the use of Auto generate templates in Plainly.
 If you have a prefix in front of the layer name, and you choose the prefix option in the automatic parametrization, you can then provide the prefix, and all layers with that prefix will be automatically parametrized.
 This is a great way to save time and effort when working with large projects.